-ActiveX Data Objects (ADO) a part of MDAC was originally intended as a replacement for DAO, but it never fully met this goal and so in 2007 Microsoft reversed its roadmap and made DAO the preferred and recommended data access library for Access.
+ActiveX Data Objects (ADO) a part of Microsoft Data Access Components (MDAC) was originally intended as a replacement for DAO, but it never fully met this goal and so in 2007 Microsoft reversed its roadmap and made DAO the preferred and recommended data access library for Access.

 ADO "Active X Data Objects" is an industry friendly connection to almost all types of database.
 If your application needs to access multiple data sources such as Word documents, email messages or non conventional ISAM or ODBC databases then ADO may be a good choice.

 ADO does have many useful features which you can read about here, but these come at a cost of reduced performance.
 DAO is almost always faster.

 Many older/existing databases may still be using ADO and so it is still fully supported.
 It is also possible to mix both DAO and ADO libraries in same application.
 To use ADO you will need to manually add a reference to enable it, you may also need to install MDAC if not already installed.

 References allow you to select another application's objects making them available in your code by setting a reference to that application's object library.
 The references that are set must match the application programs installed on the machine, if there is a mismatch then the code will fail to compile or run.

 Object references allow a lot of additional functionality to be quickly added to an Access database but that somes at a cost of needing to have those extra applications installed (often the same version of the application) on all the machines where the database is used.